Fauci says new Covid-19 cases are at a disturbing level as the US is primed for a surge - KRDO

 The US has averaged more than 64,760 new coronavirus cases a day over the past week — slightly lower than week prior, but still about 21% higher than two weeks ago, and more than 12% higher than four weeks ago, according to Johns Hopkins.

-He said a number of factors are at play, including clusters of cases in daycares and school sports teams — in which people are in close contact and sometimes aren’t wearing masks — and the B.1.1.7 variant.
+A number of factors are at play, he said, including clusters of cases in daycares and school sports teams — in which people are in close contact and sometimes aren’t wearing masks — and the B.1.1.7 variant.

 “I think that is what is explaining these surges of cases in young individuals,” he said.